baopj/baopj.github.io/_pages/Course.md

 <br />

 # IE005: Change of TA in Week 6 and 7
--   I'll be away at the AAAI conference in Canada from Feb 20 to Feb 28, 2024.
+-   I'll be away at the AAAI conference in Canada from **Feb 20 to Feb 28**, 2024.
 Runzhong and Pengyu, also TAs for IE005, will cover my duties.
 Thanks, Runzhong and Pengyu!

 # IE0005: Group Formation for Mini Project
-- Each group consists of **4 members**.
+- Each group consists of 4 members.
 Those not in a group by the deadline will be randomly assigned to groups.
 - <del>Group registration deadline: Friday, January 26, 2024</del>.
 ## EL02
 - Lab Session Schedule: *Monday, 9:30 - 11:20*